P C Browne Scholarship

 CALL FOR APPLICATIONS

-The Society shall call for applications by notification in its All About Gardening newsletter prior to 30 April in any one year.
+The Society shall call for applications by notification in its Newsletter and/or online database.
 Notification may be also be through other appropriate media and horticultural organisations.
+Applications may be accepted at any time.

-Please contact Canterbury Horticultural Society to make an application
+Please contact Canterbury Horticultural Society to make an application.